How To Become A Lumberjack?

 High Earnings Potential

 One of the most significant benefits of working as a lumberjack is the high earnings potential.
 Lumberjacks earn a substantial income, which can be attributed to the dangerous nature of the job and the skills required to perform it.
-According to the Bureau of Labor Statistics, the median annual wage for logging workers was $40,650 in May 2020.
+According to the Bureau of Labor Statistics, the average yearly salary in the United States was around $48,910 as of May 2023.
 This is significantly higher than the median annual wage for all occupations, which was $41,950.

 A Sense of Achievement